 |5+ years of service||5 pay periods|

-When a full-time or temporary faculty member is unable to perform at least 70% of regular job duties for more than 45 calendar days (including Saturdays and Sundays) because of sickness or injury, he or she may apply for disability insurance benefits.
+When a CFS or visiting faculty member is unable to perform at least 70% of regular job duties for more than 45 calendar days (including Saturdays and Sundays) because of sickness or injury, he or she may apply for disability insurance benefits.
 During those 45 days, the faculty member should not perform any work without prior permission from the Academic Office and Human Resources as working part-time delays the disability starting date.
 Application for benefits should be made as soon as it is known that an illness or injury will require more than 2 months off work and at least 2 weeks prior to the end of the 45-day waiting period.

 Disability pay covers approximately 2/3 of the salary.
 Full insurance premiums are paid by BYU-Idaho during the disability period.
 In order to assist employees, BYU-Idaho supplements disability pay by approximately 1/3 of the salary based on years of service up to a maximum of 12 months: